sseidenthal/Zf2Doctrine2-Skeleton/README.md

 You can now navigate to http://localhost:8000/ with your favorite Browser.

+##Setup your Database connection

+Setting up your database is really easy, open config / autoload / doctrine.local.php and set your credentials.

 ##How to generate the sample entities

 This project contains both an example to generate your entities from XML and YAML files.